 - Add your coconut cream to the skillet as well.

-- Finally, put your cooked green beans in the bottom of a greased 9×13 baking dish.
-Cover the beans with your skillet mixture and bake at 400 degrees F for about 15 minutes until everything is combined and heated through.
+- Finally, put your cooked green beans in the bottom of a greased 9x13 baking dish.
+Cover the beans with your skillet mixture and bake as directed until everything is combined and heated through.
 Serve warm and enjoy!

 CAN I MAKE VEGAN GREEN BEAN CASSEROLE AHEAD OF TIME?